InspiryThemes/realhomes-docs/docs/footer-settings.md

 ### How to Add a Partner

-After enabling partners carousel you need to add partners from **Real Homes → Partners → Add New** as displayed in screen shot below.
+After enabling partners carousel you need to add partners from **Real Homes → Partners → Add New** as displayed in screenshot below.

 ![Home Page Properties](images/home-setup/add-partner.png)